-The code is executed on a Motorola MPC8260 coprocessor.
-Hardware traffic encryption functions are performed with a HiFn 7902 encryption chip.
+The code is executed on an IBM (soon to be AMCC) 440GX processor.
+When available on the proper models, hardware traffic encryption functions are performed with a HiFn 7855 encryption chip.

 2.6 Firmware Security

 The module is written in ANSI C. Some core cryptographic transforms are written in assembly code for better performance.
 The RSA Crypto-C static library is used for public key operations; it is proprietary and not available for inspection.
 None of the algorithms used in the Crypto-C library are FIPS Approved.